The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Top-requested sites to log in to services provided by the state

-The full review process is a two-part review process in which the licensee and architect submit a set of preliminary plans for first submission.
+The full review process is a 2-part review process in which the licensee and architect submit a set of preliminary plans for first submission.
 The Division conducts a detailed review of the preliminary plans and sends review comments to the licensee and architect.
 The licensee and architect are expected to review and incorporate the Division's preliminary plan review comments into the final plans and submit a set of final construction plans.
 The Division conducts a detailed review of the final construction plans before plan approval is issued.

 The full plan review process is a time intensive process, so licensees are encouraged to use the self-certification and abbreviated review processes whenever possible.
 The Department maintains the right to conduct a full plan review on any project submission.
 Circumstances when the Department conducts a full review of plans include, but are not limited to, one of the following: